 The most practical and the most profound response to the ambiguities of life (thought or felt) - in school, at home, on the job, in society - wherever, is learning.

 What can we do to improve learning?
-Not just learning about this or that particular thing, how can we 'turn up' the learning-power and health in each and all of us.
+Not just learning about this or that particular thing, how can we 'turn up' the learning-power and learning-health in each and all of us?

-There is no substitute for your first-person learning
+There is no substitute for you first-person learning your way into:

 Visit the Children of the Code project for the first part of The Case for Stewarding the Health of our Children's Learning